NajlaAlariefy/Drill_cleaning_data_1/README.md

 First download the dataset:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-To run the R file, make sure the "UCI HAR Dataset" folder is in your working directory after it's been unzipped.
++ To run the R file, make sure the "UCI HAR Dataset" folder is in your working directory after it's been unzipped.
++ Also, make sure this file (Run_Analysis.R) is placed within "UCI HAR Dataset" folder.

 ### data_set_of_mean_values.txt
 This text file contains the dataset of all of the averaged data.
 It has the dataset from STEP 5.